-Bilateral and multilateral partnership A bilateral or multilateral agreement between institutions / organisations in different participating countries to carry out usually smaller-scale European cooperation activities in their respective area of lifelong learning (school education, vocational training or adult learning).
 Multilateral project A European cooperation activity with a defined and exploitable outcome developed jointly by a formal or informal grouping of organisations or institutions.
-Multilateral network A formal or informal grouping of bodies active in a particular field, discipline or sector of lifelong learning, focussing on strategic reflections, needs analyses and networking activities in the field concerned.
+Multilateral network A formal or informal grouping of bodies active in a particular f discipline or sector of lifelong learning, focussing on strat reflections, needs analyses and networking activities in the concerned.
 Unilateral or national project An activity with a defined and exploitable outcome developed by a single institution or in only one country.
-Accompanying measures Support for various activities which, though not eligible under the main actions of the sectoral programmes, should clearly contribute to achieving the LLP's objectives.
-Observation and analysis, studies and comparative research Projects focused on observation and analysis, for example in the form of studies or comparative research.
+Accompanying Support for various activities which, though not eligible under main actions of the sectoral programmes, should clearly contril to achieving the LLP's objectives.
 Operating grants Financial support to the regular operation of institutions and associations active in the field covered by the Lifelong Learning Programme.